canvasxyz/canvas/docs/index.md

 <TextRow title="About Canvas" details="Canvas is a new TypeScript runtime for decentralized applications, that's easy to learn and resembles traditional developer frameworks.">
   <TextItem prefix="Fast">Actions are processed as soon as they're seen.</TextItem>
   <TextItem prefix="Optimistic">Actions can arrive out-of-order, but CRDTs and distributed server reconciliation are used to resolve differences.</TextItem>
-  <TextItem prefix="Client-first">The entire state of each application is stored inside the browser.
-Applications can be partitioned so clients only sync data they're interested in.</TextItem>
+  <TextItem prefix="Client-first">The running state of each application is stored in the browser.</TextItem>
   <TextItem prefix="Bring your own finality">The default engine doesn't implement a finality mechanism, but you can add your own with timestamping or DA layers.</TextItem>
 </TextRow>